dentarg/auth0-blog/_posts/2018-02-22-using-python-flask-and-angular-to-build-modern-web-apps-part-2.markdown

 }
 ```

 In this component, you are defining two `input` elements where users will be able to inform the `title` and `description` of the exam that they are creating and a `button` that triggers the `saveExam` method.
 This method calls another (homonymous) method that you will define in the `examsApi` service.
-Then, if the call to this method is succesful, users are redirected to the home page (`/`) and, if the call is unsuccessful, an `alert` is shown by the browser.
+Then, if the call to this method is successful, users are redirected to the home page (`/`) and, if the call is unsuccessful, an `alert` is shown by the browser.

 Now, to define the `saveExam` method on the `ExamsApiService`, open the `exams-api.service.ts` file and update it as follows: